Gary Ballance: Early and personal life

 Ballance was born and raised in Zimbabwe, where his parents were tobacco farmers.
 He grew and raised up in a village near Mutare, on the border of Mozambique.
-He hailed from a typical wealthy white Zimbabwean family.
-Their tobacco farm was later confiscated by the Government of Zimbabwe which was under the helm of dictator president Robert Mugabe.
+The tobacco farm was later confiscated by the Government of Zimbabwe which was under the helm of president Robert Mugabe.

 He was sent to boarding school at the age of five.
 He had also occasionally played field hockey, tennis and rugby union for Zimbabwe in age group categories.
 However, he decided to change his mind at the age of 13 that his future would be on playing cricket.
 It is believed that Ballance has British roots through his grandparents with one of them having flown to the RAF during the World War II.
 He is also distantly related to John Timms, a cricketer who played for Northamptonshire County Cricket Club from 1925 to 1949.

 He attended Springvale House and Peterhouse Boys' School.
 After representing Zimbabwe in cricket at various age levels, he moved to England in 2006.
 He attended Harrow School for two years, where he was in the same team as Sam Northeast.
 Playing for Harrow, he scored a century against Eton College at Lord's.
 Ballance is related to former Zimbabwean cricket captain David Houghton through his father, who is a cousin of David's wife.

 In 2014, Ballance was reportedly seen taking his shirt off during a night out in Nottingham nightclub as he was in celebration mode in an inebriated state enjoying and relieving about the memories of his own bowling when he eventually bowled a maiden over in the first test against India which ended in a draw.
 Ballance was also quoted as saying he was "absolutely fucked" and that he told fans in Pandora's Box "I'm not a cricketer tonight.
-I'm a drunken benchod.
+I'm a drunken bellend."
 He revealed that his captain Cook had asked whether he was interested in bowling an over and Ballance accepted the captain's offer and delivered an over.

 Ballance married his wife Alex in December 2018.
-His wife Alex is a speech and language therapist hails from Middlesbrough.
+His wife Alex is a speech and language therapist who hails from Middlesbrough.

 Ballance is colour blind and consequently struggles to see a pink ball when batting.